spacer spacer spacer spacer

 LPS trainers are fully-trained healthcare practitioners (physiotherapists, orthopaedic and registered nurses), they combine their professional expertise within the context of the very latest in manual handling best practice.

-All are actively involved within the profession, have published articles, written for and peer reviewed professional books (The Guide to Handling people, 5th and 6th Editions), spoken at National Conferences (National Back Exchange, Disabled Living Foundation, Association for Perioperative Practice, RCN Occupational Health) and are Registered Members of the National Back Exchange.
+All are actively involved within the profession, have published articles, written for and peer reviewed professional books (The Guide to Handling people, 5th and 6th Editions), spoken at National and International Conferences (National Back Exchange, Disabled Living Foundation, Association for Perioperative Practice, RCN Occupational Health) and are Advanced Members of the National Back Exchange.

 Since its beginnings, LPS has worked alongside leading companies and organisations to deliver the very highest quality and most up-to-date training.